igor47/blog/posts/refrigerants.md

 The gas is then pumped to a second heat exchanger, where it is allowed to expand, turning it back into a liquid.
 The expansion cools the fluid.
 It's then pumped through a second heat exchanger, where it becomes warmer, while the air around it becomes cooler.
-In a heat pump on "cooling" mode, this second heat exchanger is inside the refrigerator, freezer, or too-warm room or build.
+In a heat pump on "cooling" mode, this second heat exchanger is inside the refrigerator, freezer, or too-warm room or building.

 The fluid is then pumped back to the compressor, and the cycle begins again.
 Mechanically, all heat pumps rely on just these few components -- a compressor, pumps, heat exchangers, and the fluid -- sometimes a gas, sometimes a liquid -- that runs between them.